antpas/CinChat/README.md

 - [Google OAuth2](https://google.com)

 ## Features
-Chat with bot to give it an idea of what mood you're in.
-Then it will recommend a movie based on your conversation.
+Chat with bot to ask it about movie information.
+It can also recommend a movie based on the current weather.
+- Commands to try:
+  - "Tell me about Star Wars"
+     - " Show me more"
+  - "Give me a movie based on the weather in Boston"
+  - "Show me romance movies"
+  - "Show me popular movies"
+  - "Who directed that?"
+  - "When was that released?"
+  - "Show me the plot"

 ## Screenshots
 Screenshots here